yochayp/finitione-task/README.md

 # finitione-task

-This is a Tasks system app, a table view and list of tasks, implementing, pagination, filters, statistics & sorts. built using Laravel and React, DB use of MySQL.
+This is a Tasks system app, a table view and list of tasks. implementing, pagination, filters, statistics & sorts. built using Laravel and React, DB use of MySQL.

 ## Installation